2022 Hybrid Summer Internships

 Since 1964 the National Gallery of Art has offered professional museum training to candidates from all backgrounds through a variety of internship programs.
-Nine-week virtual summer internships provide opportunities to work on projects directed by a Gallery curator or department head.
-Biweekly museum seminars introduce interns to the broad spectrum of museum work, and to Gallery staff, departments, programs, and functions.
+Nine-week hybrid summer internships provide opportunities to work on projects directed by a National Gallery curator or department head.
+Biweekly museum seminars introduce interns to the broad spectrum of museum work and to National Gallery staff, departments, programs, and functions.

-Interns will learn about the collection by developing and presenting live art talks on Zoom.
-At the beginning of the summer, interns will participate in an intensive training about online public speaking.
-They will learn how to talk about original works of art in a way that is relevant, engaging, and accessible.
-Interns then develop tours that incorporate their own interests and offer online audiences an insider perspective on the National Gallery of Art and its collection.
+Interns also learn about the National Gallery’s collection and build upon their research and public-speaking skills by developing and presenting live art talks.
+They participate in an intensive training program to learn how to talk about works of art in a way that is relevant, engaging, and accessible to diverse audiences.
+Interns then develop interactive tours, from 10 to 12 minutes in length, that incorporate their own interests and backgrounds.

-- Discussions with top-level administrators, including the Gallery’s director
+- Discussions with top-level administrators, including the National Gallery’s director

-- Conversations with staff from a wide variety of museum departments and former interns
+- Conversations with staff from a wide variety of museum departments and with former interns

 - Behind-the-scenes tours and demonstrations